 Danila Botha is the critically acclaimed author of five books, include the short story collections Got No Secrets and the Trillium Book Award, Vine Awards, and ReLit Awards finalist For All the Men (and Some of the Women I've Known.)

-a short story collection (Guernica Editions, April 2024, now available for Preorder)
+a short story collection (Guernica Editions, April 2024, now available everywhere)

 A Place for People Like Us- A Novel